 Dietary supplements market is huge.
 With so many different benefits and health claims listed on each label, how do you know what to trust?

-There are some independent sources where you can double check information about supplements and their health benefits.
+There are some independent sources where you can double-check information about supplements and their health benefits.

-EU Register of nutrition and health claims made on foods – European Union has stricter regulations than USA when it comes to health claims on supplements.
+EU Register of nutrition and health claims made on foods – the European Union has stricter regulations than the USA when it comes to health claims on supplements.
 European Food Safety Authority reviews related scientific studies and verifies all health claims used on supplements labels.
 You can use their online register to check if a claim is authorised.

 Examine.com – In-depth guide to all vitamins and minerals, health claims associated with each, and a review of whether available scientific research backs up these claims